tslocum/sriracha/README.md

 Most features do not require JavaScript and will degrade gracefully when necessary.

+## Why Sriracha?

+- **Privacy** - Sriracha never stores plain text IP addresses in the database.
+Only salted [secure hashes](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) of IP addresses are stored in the database.
+Sriracha release archives include all of the files needed to run a website.
+Unless a webmaster has added their own external resources, visitors will download pages and resources from one server.
+- **Security** - Sriracha accounts may be secured with two-factor authentication devices.
+  When a 2FA device has been added, staff must enter a passcode (TOTP) in addition to their username and password.
+- **Efficiency** - Sriracha utilizes every CPU core to build static pages.
+The work of building each page is spread out across each CPU core.
+For example, a system with 16 CPU cores will build pages about 15-16 times faster than a single core system.
+- **Cacheability** - Sriracha writes static HTML pages whenever data is modified.
+Visitors who browse the website without adding a post will only be served cacheable static files.
+  These files may be cached on the server and on each client.
+- **Extensibility** - Sriracha supports customizing the template files used to generate HTML pages.
+  Spport for creating and loading custom plugins enables new functionality for visitors and staff.

 ## Features

 - Upload files matching [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/MIME_types/Common_types) whitelist